We respectfully caution Aboriginal and Torres Strait Islander readers that this website contains images of people who have passed away.Close

 Awarded to an Indigenous artist or emerging illustrator, the winner receives $10,000, a professional mentorship and the opportunity to illustrate a children’s picture book by a renowned Indigenous author.

 The award seeks to address industry demand for Indigenous illustrators, support emerging illustrators to develop their craft and encourage Indigenous artists who haven’t illustrated before.
-The award is generously supported by the Kestin Family Foundation.
+The award is generously supported by the Harry Kestin Foundation.

 ‘We are excited by the potential to expand creative career options for Indigenous artists.
-It brings together our family’s interest in fine art, storytelling and Indigenous empowerment.’ – Kestin Family Foundation representative, Harry Kestin.
+It brings together our family’s interest in fine art, storytelling and Indigenous empowerment.’ – Kestin Foundation representative, Harry Kestin.

 Pictured: Charmaine Ledden-Lewis' winning spreads.